TJuTZu/MMM-MQTT/README.md

             decimals: 1,          // Round numbers to this number of decimals
             sortOrder: 10,        // Can be used to sort entries in the same table
             maxAgeSeconds: 60,    // Reduce intensity if value is older
+            maxLifeSeconds: 600,  // Hide if value is older
             broadcast: true,      // Broadcast messages to other modules
             colors: [             // Value dependent colors
               { upTo: -10, value: "blue", label: "blue", suffix: "blue" },